karanvir12/vine/roadmap/implementers-guide/src/types/overseer-protocol.md

     AcceptedDuplicate,
     // The vote was valid but too far in the future to accept right now.
     TooFarInFuture,
-    // The vote was bad and should be ignored, reporting the peer who propagated it.
+    // The vote was bad and should be ignored, reporting the vine who propagated it.
     Bad(AssignmentCheckError),
 }